adrianfagerland/shell-repo/README.md

 ## !
 Important notes

 - When a new developer clones the repository, they will need to do a few things.
-Assuming `python`, `pip` and `poetry`, they need to run:
+Assuming `python`, `pip` and `poetry` are installed, they need to run:

 ```bash
 poetry install # this installs the dependencies and creates a virtual environment